tholian-network/stealth/README.md

 # Stealth - Secure, Peer-to-Peer, Private and Automateable Web Browser/Scraper/Proxy

-Tholian&reg; Stealth is the Web Browser/Scraper/Proxy for Automation and the Web of Knowledge.
+Tholian&reg; Stealth is the automateable Web Browser for the Web of Knowledge.

 Its design goals are increased Privacy, increased Automation, adaptive Semantic Understanding and efficient bandwidth usage, no matter the cost.